 Following images display event handler for an object in space.
 First image demonstrates how to add an event handler for a selected object.

-Second image shows graph editor, which describes event handler.
+The second image shows the graph editor, which describes event handler.

 Graph editor can be used as a base for other specialized editors.
 For example, in the engine, graph editor used for Material Editor.

-NeoAxis Engine environment provides opportunities for object types modification.
-By "object types", abilities for adjusting and reusing objects as a types is implied.
-From programming perspective that is similar to classes creation, inheritance, and other OOP features.
-NeoAxis Engine editor has fully functional environment for this kind of programming, which is mostly can be performed visually.
+NeoAxis Engine environment provides opportunities for object type modification.
+By 'object types' the ability of adjusting and reusing objects as a type is implied.
+From the programming perspective that is the ability to classes creation, inheritance, and other OOP features in a visual manner.
+NeoAxis Engine editor has fully functional environment for this kind of programming.

 Native languages, like C/C++ are also supported.
 One needs to use PInvoke or C++/CLI.

-NeoAxis Engine environment has rich and complete toolset for scripting.
+NeoAxis Engine environment has a rich and complete toolset for scripting.
 Abilities to mix usual C# code, C# scripts and visual programming provide powerful and comfortable means for developing.
-Object types creation capabilities extend editor's concept.
+Object type creation capabilities extend the editor's concept.